-Since its founding in 1979, the Lakes Region Conservation Trust has conserved nearly 25,000 acres of land in the region, in a total of 143 properties.
-The conserved lands owned in fee simple by LRCT total 17,700 acres and, at the time of their acquisition, had an appraised value of over $30 million; the remaining land is protected via conservation easement or other means.
+Since its founding in 1979, the Lakes Region Conservation Trust has conserved more than 160 properties totaling more than 28,200 acres of land in the region.
+The conserved lands owned in fee simple by LRCT total over 18,000 acres and, at the time of their acquisition, had an appraised value of over $30 million; the remaining land is protected via conservation easement or other means.

 Among the most notable and popular properties conserved by LRCT are the Castle in the Clouds Conservation Area in the Ossipee Mountains; the Burleigh Land LP Property in the Squam Range; Stonedam, Five Mile, Ragged, and Blanchard Islands in Lake Winnipesaukee; the Sewall Woods Conservation Area in Wolfeboro; the Knights Pond Conservation Area in Alton; the Copple Crown Conservation Area in Brookfield; the Red Hill Conservation Area overlooking Lake Winnipesaukee and Squam Lake; the Piper Mountain Conservation Area in Gilford; Page and Glory Hills in Hill; the Pine Hill Conservation Area in Moultonborough; the Dinsmore Mountain Conservation Area in Sandwich Notch, and the Sugarloaf Ridge – Goose Pond Conservation Area.